 I am a scientist (chargé de recherche) at CNRS, the French national center for scientific research.
 I belong to a research unit named LS2N, which stands for “Nantes Laboratory of Digital Sciences”.
 My office is located on the campus of the “Centrale Nantes” engineering school.
+I am also a visiting scholar at New York University.

 Our auditory system is highly complex, which calls for the development of scientific protocols at various levels of abstraction: from closed-form physical models of sound synthesis to qualitative studies of musical interactions involving both humans and machines.
 At an intermediate level, i give a pivotal role to convolutional operators in the time–frequency domain, such as scattering transforms and deep convolutional networks.